ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 You can define rules that limit the network locations that connections are accepted from.
 For example, by network type, IP ranges, VPC, or from other services.
 For more information, see [What are context-based restrictions?](/docs/account?topic=account-context-restrictions-whatis){: external}

+Context-based restrictions can be defined for both Standard and Enterprise plan {{site.data.keyword.messagehub}} instances.
-When context-based restrictions rules are defined against an {{site.data.keyword.messagehub}} instance, the following rules apply:
+When context-based restrictions rules are defined, the following rules apply:

 * Admin REST API, REST Producer API, Schema Registry API, and Kafka client calls are under the scope of context-based restrictions rules that are created against an {{site.data.keyword.messagehub}} instance.